Cultural perspective governs our approach to nature

 For an educator, providing a transformational experience for learners focused on relationships within systems can create a greater awareness of perspective than when focusing on individual elements.
 Many times such an experience requires a slowing down, to decrease the sensory load, allowing nuances to emerge of how component parts interact in relationship.
 The creation or appreciation of art can provide such an experience, and park rangers in their interpretive practice do this on a regular basis as they tap into visitors’ affective realm.
 While a seemingly ordinary venue may provide such an experience, many times it is in the most spectacular places where we feel closest to nature.
 Indigenous peoples certainly recognized how some places evoke a greater feeling of relationship and perspective than others.
 Once such a place is gone, it is no consolation to point to it as an object lesson of what could have been.

 Slowing down, one might sense the interconnectivity within a forest, or observe the sophisticated dynamics within groups of communal animals.
 To truly see the night sky may require stepping away from the eyepiece, taking in the depth of the vistas before you.
 We just might discover the truth John Muir knew: “When we try to pick out anything by itself, we find it hitched to everything else in the universe.”

-This is an updated version of a post originally appearing in this blog in September 2014.
-A version also appears as the Education Matters column in the fall 2018 edition of Mercury magazine, a publication of the Astronomical Society of the Pacific.
+A version of this post originally appeared as the Education Matters column in the Fall 2019 edition of Mercury magazine, a publication of the Astronomical Society of the Pacific.